 The UK formally left the EU on 31 January 2020.
-There will now be a transition period until 31 December 2020 in which the UK will continue to be subject to EU rules and remain a member of the single market and customs union.
+There is now a transition period until 31 December 2020 in which the UK continues to be subject to EU rules and remains a member of the single market and customs union.

-This means that in the short term Brexit will not affect the products and services we provide to customers domiciled or resident in the UK or to customers with products and services in the UK.
+This means that, until the end of 2020, Brexit will not affect the products and services we provide to our customers who are domiciled or residing in the UK or use our products and services in the UK.

 What happens after Brexit – and what does it mean for you as a customer?